kylelang/TiU-Exam-Merge/README.md

 scoring report provided by the Student Administration.
 These files must be in XLSX format.

-The full set of on-campus results may be comprised of multiple files.
+The full set of on-campus results may comprise multiple files.
 In this case, you will be prompted to locate each of the pertinent files when setting up the job.
 Multiple sets of online results are also supported, but the program assumes that these results will be represented as multiple columns in a single input file.
 So, you may only read in one file of online results.

 The name of the column containing the online exam results should have a specific structure and format.